MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 ---
 title: Using the C5 Data Migration Extension | Microsoft Docs
-description: Use this extension to migrate customers, suppliers, items, and general ledger accounts from Microsoft Dynamics C5 2012 to Business Central.
+description: Use this extension to migrate customers, vendors, items, and general ledger accounts from Microsoft Dynamics C5 2012 to Business Central.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na